szaumoor/ZSTweaks/README.md

 I decided to take the name of item more seriously.
 And let's face it, this items it always an automatic selling.
 In this state at least it has some use for Fighter/Thieves or Cleric/Thieves.

-**Component 1672:** Make Stalker Gauntlets also benefit Bounty Hunters
+**Component 1672:** Make Stalker Gauntlets also benefit Bounty Hunters and Shadowdancers

-Because it seems obvious that both classes ("professions") align with each other.
+It seems obvious that both Stalker and Bounty Hunter ("professions") align with each other, stalking prey and hunting for a bounty.
+Shadowdancers are masters as stealth via innate shadow magic, so I don't think it's far-fetched either.
 Both Stalker-only benefits apply, including the enhanced backstab.

 **Component 1673** Make Blessed Bracers more powerful